 Why does it matter?

 Everyone uses technology in different ways and for different reasons.
 Some may conduct important personal business transactions via their email account.
-Others may store a lifetime of memories in their social media accounts.
+Others may store a lifetime of memories via social media.
 Some may be uncomfortable with the thought of their social media accounts continuing after they are gone, and others may wish to leave a loved one’s profile open as memorial to their life.

-- Check the Terms of Service of your current providers.
+Check the Terms of Service of your current online service providers.
 If you find provisions you do not like, shop around for other providers.

 Our Hills Bank Wealth Management Group has Officers in both Johnson and Linn Counties that would be happy to assist you with your estate planning needs or answer any questions you may have.
 Visit HillsBankWealthManagement.com and connect with a member of our Wealth Management team or call us at 1-800-889-8858.Investment products are not a deposit, not FDIC insured, not insured by any federal government agency, carry no bank guarantee, and may go down in value.